With a Members Own health fund, you can expect more. Much more.

 The Members Own funds are committed to returning more to members – providing more appropriate products, better service and returning more of your premium dollar back to you in benefits.

-Members Own fund members stay with their fund longer, too.
+As a group the Members Own fund members stay with their fund longer, too.
 This is another indicator of satisfaction.

 |Member retention rate+|